 Every Wednesday afternoon, participating families receive the ingredients to make a meal.
-In this program, participants receive food to basic food such as cereal, peanut butter, soup, etc to help feed their family over the weekend.
-We can also provide education on how to prepare low-cost healthy meals, nutrition and food safety as well as shopping strategies to assure that children are well-fed and ready to learn.
+In this program, participants receive basic food such as cereal, peanut butter, soup, etc to help feed their family over the weekend.
+We can also provide education on how to prepare low-cost healthy meals, nutrition, and food safety as well as shopping strategies to assure that children are well-fed and ready to learn.

-Families with children participating in the free or reduced lunch program in school are eligible.
-The programs runs from October- May and is ongoing.
+Anyone in the community is eligible.
+The programs runs all year long.
 Contact our office today to register!

 Current Needs for Meal Pack Program

 Buddy Bags are designed to help students have a good meal options for over the weekend.
-Each buddy bag hold two breakfast items, two entree items, four snacks, and two fruits.
+Each Buddy Bag holds two breakfast items, two entree items, four snacks, and two fruits.
 The bags go home with students from the school on the last day of the school week.